Terms of Business

 14. Termination of relationship

 You may terminate our relationship at any time by writing to us.
-If there is a good reason, we may terminate the relationship ourselves by giving you reasonable notice.
+If there is a good reason, we may terminate the relationship ourselves by giving you written notice.
 In either case, if the relationship is terminated we will require you to pay our charges and expenses up to and including the date of such termination.